cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 ## Why would anyone want to test this?

-One example of where this is used is in DMA transfers and the like.
-DMA allows hardware subsystems to access the main system memory for reading/writing independently of the CPU, which is essential for efficient handling of large volumes of data.
+D states are frequently used in DMA transfers and other hardware interactions.
+DMA, for example, allows hardware subsystems to access the main system memory for reading/writing independently of the CPU, which is essential for efficient handling of large volumes of data.
 Programs generally must not be interrupted in the midst of such operations because DMA transfers are not typically designed to accommodate or recover from partial or interrupted reads or writes.

 These states can become a problem for things like init systems or containerisation platforms where these stubborn processes may block things like tearing down a container, a user session, or the entire system on shutdown, and as such all systems like this must implement measures to deal with them.

-Here's a tangible example of how that might manifest in a production environment with a container engine.
+Here's a real example of how that can manifest in a production environment with a container engine.

 <script src="https://cdn.jsdelivr.net/npm/mermaid@10.7.0/dist/mermaid.min.js"></script>
 <div class="mermaid">